KatieHill-Fr-Gr/wordle/README.md

 * The player wants to see how quickly they can guess a word
 * The player wants to see a landing page with instructions on how to play:
   - They have to guess a five-letter word
-  - They get 6 tries with an empty box for each letter
+  - They get six tries with an empty box for each letter
   - If they guess correctly, they get a message congratulating them
   - If they don't guess it, they get a message saying bad luck, try again
 * The player wants to see a keyboard displayed on the page (clearly labelled + clickable)